naqtn/vrchat-feedback-boards-helper/README.md

 What you can do with this tool are (I mean what you can't do on Canny's UI):

 - Specify search text and other conditions together.
 (Text and status filter etc. simultaneously)
-- Multiple selection of statuses for filtering.
+- "OR" condition of status for filtering.
+(Lists posts that have one of the specified statuses.)
 - Limit result list to posts with "Open", "Closed" status. ("Open" has no reply from the dev.
 "Closed" is rejected one.)
 - Use sort ordering "old". (most oldest post on the first)
 - Reuse search condition clearly.
 (You can modify condition and try it again.
 You can get results on each separated window and compare these.)